cbeck88/conf-rs/MOTIVATION.md

 Solution
 --------

-Over time, what I've realized is that in the context of web services, having a flatten-with-prefix feature that is flexible, lets me compose config structures again and again with prefixing as needed, and works as one intuitively expects, is probably more valuable to me than any of the other `clap` features.
+Over time, what I've realized is that in the context of web services, having a flatten-with-prefix feature that lets me compose config structures again and again with prefixing as needed, is probably more valuable to me than many of the other `clap-derive` features.

 In a complex rust program, where you have a stack of systems and subsystems that may each require configuration, and there is not generally "life before main", you usually need to find a way to plumb all the config from main to all these various systems.
 (Or, if you give up on that, then you are giving up on having complete `--help` documentation for your program, and possibly on failing fast when there is a configuration problem.)

 Nested flatten-with-prefix is basically the perfect tool to manage that while preserving separation of concerns across your project.
 It's all the conveience of [`gflags`](https://github.com/gflags/gflags), where you just declare a flag at the site where it is needed and it magically appears in all binaries that link to that code, but with none of the life-before-main nonsense.

 I looked at many of the existing alternatives to `clap`.
-In particular I looked at all the libraries listed here: https://github.com/rosetta-rs/argparse-rosetta-rs
+In particular I looked at all the libraries listed in [argparse-roseetta-rs](https://github.com/rosetta-rs/argparse-rosetta-rs)

-(You can read more about one person's view of the pros and cons of different arg parser crates: https://rust-cli-recommendations.sunshowers.io/cli-parser.html)
+(You can read more about one person's view of the [pros and cons of different arg parser crates](https://rust-cli-recommendations.sunshowers.io/cli-parser.html))

 Of these, only `clap` has a `flatten` feature at all, let alone the `flatten-with-prefix` feature that I want.
 Many of them are motivated by simplicity, build times, or compiled code size compared to clap.